 VISIT THE BREWERY

 In the neighborhood?
-We're open for seated indoor service at 50% capacity, outdoor seating, plus beer & gear to go & on local delivery apps.
+We're open for bar service, tours, plus beer & gear to go.
 Stop by and say hey.

 Join a small group of lucky beer fans to go behind the scenes and geek out together.

 Happy hours?
 Birthday parties?
 Fundraisers?
 Rehearsal dinners?
 After parties?
 We're here to host.

 Weekly trivia, monthly drag bingo, dinners, beers, and much more.

 How we teamed up with The Stonewall Inn Gives Back Initiative to launch Create Space.

 Grassroots activists and their fight for LGBTQ+ rights

 The modern LGBTQ+ movement, and the significance of The Stonewall Inn.